huaruoji/DSAA2044-Jerboa/README.md

 ## About This Project

-This is an enhanced version of Jerboa developed as part of the **DSAA2044: Mobile Application Development** course at HKUST(GZ).
+This is an enhanced version of Jerboa developed as part of the **DSAA2044: Data Science Project** course at HKUST(GZ).
 The project extends the original Lemmy client with advanced AI and data science features.

 ### 🎯 Course Project Information

-- **Course**: DSAA2044 - Mobile Application Development
+- **Course**: DSAA2044 - Data Science Project
 - **Institution**: Hong Kong University of Science and Technology (Guangzhou)
 - **Team**: Jerboa-Team 5
 - **Members**: